 The “Why”: Ownership and Agency#

-The primary driver was a desire for digital ownership.
+The primary driver was a desire for ownership.
 I wanted a place that wasn’t subject to the shifting sands of platform algorithms or subscription tiers.

 More specifically: